You are here

 A joint symposium presented by the Delta Science Program and the U.C.
 Davis Coastal and Marine Sciences Institute

 Wednesday, September 26, 2018

 Davis, CA 95616

-The symposium will shine a light on the impending salinization of delta and estuarine systems as an under-appreciated component of global climate change.
+The symposium covered the impending salinization of Delta and estuarine systems as an under-appreciated component of global climate change.
 Globally, the interface of freshwater and coastal ecosystems are critically important environments for biodiversity, as they provide habitat for many species of concern.
 This is particularly relevant to the Bay-Delta system, where a network of tidal wetlands and freshwater rivers are at risk of increased salinization.
-This symposium will bring together leading environmental physiologists, evolutionary biologists, and ecosystem modelers interested in the capacity for delta/estuarine organisms to cope with salinity.
-The event will provide an opportunity to interface with researchers and managers focused on the Bay-Delta region from Sacramento to San Francisco.
-The goals of the symposium are to share ideas on the physiological, ecological, and evolutionary mechanisms of salinity adaptation and how such information can be used to forecast biological impacts and better manage the Bay-Delta ecosystem in the face of sea level rise and other anthropogenic influences.
+This symposium brought together leading environmental physiologists, evolutionary biologists, and ecosystem modelers interested in the capacity for Delta/estuarine organisms to cope with salinity.
+The event provided an opportunity to interface with researchers and managers focused on the Bay-Delta region from Sacramento to San Francisco.
+The goals of the symposium were to share ideas on the physiological, ecological, and evolutionary mechanisms of salinity adaptation and how such information can be used to forecast biological impacts and better manage the Bay-Delta ecosystem in the face of sea level rise and other anthropogenic influences.